-• Policy information - The name of the Security Policy installed on the Security Gateway, and the date and time that this policy was installed.
+- Security Policy Name and Installed On The name of the Security Policy installed on the Security Gateway, and the date and time that this policy was installed. - Packets The number of packets accepted, rejected, dropped and logged by the Security Gateway.

-- Packets The number of packets accepted, dropped and logged by the Security Gateway. - UFP Cache performance The hit ratio percentage and the total number of hits handled by the cache, the number of connections inspected by the UFP Server. - Hash Kernel Memory (the memory status) and System Kernel Memory (the OS memory) The total amount of memory allocated and used.
+- UFP Cache performance The hit ratio percentage and the total number of hits handled by the cache, the number of connections inspected by the UFP Server. - Hash Kernel Memory (the memory status) and System Kernel Memory (the OS memory) The total amount of memory allocated and used.
 The total amount of memory blocks used.
 The number of memory allocations, and those allocation operations which failed.
 The number of times that the memory allocation freed up, or failed to free up.
 The NAT Cache, including the total amount of hits and misses.